 The most common causes of diarrhea in puppies are:

-3. Abruptly changing from one food to the other, or giving a puppy new puppy treats or
+3. Abruptly changing from one food to another or, giving a puppy store-bought treats or table food.

 How do pups get Coccidia?